ezr1verL/AI-Infrastructure-Capital-Allocation/README.md

 The first module evaluates whether power availability should be treated as a binding constraint for AI infrastructure growth.

 Future modules will not revalidate the same thesis.
-They will map where the constraint exists, who controls it, which segments benefit or face pressure, and how those findings translate into capital allocation.
+Instead, they examine where the constraint exists, who controls it, which segments of the value chain are exposed, and how those findings may influence long-term capital allocation.

 ---

 ## Disclaimer

 This repository is an independent research project created for educational and investment research purposes.
 It demonstrates a structured research methodology and does not provide investment advice or security recommendations.